Last Updated on

 A few years back I was at my bank withdrawing some money.
 My intention was to invest in the market.
 I was referred to one of their investment advisers who told me, “That’s dangerous.”
-The implied message is not just to be fearful, but that you will get hurt because are ignorant or incapable of making your own financial decisions.
+The implied message is not just to be fearful, but that you will get hurt because you are ignorant or incapable of making your own financial decisions.
 The implied role assigned to me is the victim and to let them play the hero by helping me.
 It’s interesting how much can be communicated with just two words, “That’s dangerous.”

 In one comment, she was offering me a completely packaged story.
 It was a role I was conditioned to accept since childhood.
 I was the innocent bystander that needed help.
 I didn’t know what I was doing and I was in over my head.
 It cast the stock market as a dangerous dragon that could hurt me.
 She assumed the role of helpful adviser recommending I avoid a complicated danger.
 She would protect me.
 She assigned her self to the role of hero and offered me a feeling of hope and security if I followed her suggestions.
 All for a price of course.
+Invest through their service and I pay their commissions and fees.

 Learning Your Role In Life

 How can we put on such a huge story so quickly with just two words?
-In childhood we learn through interactions and stories to adopt roles for our selves and to assign roles to others.
+In childhood we learn through interactions and stories to adopt roles for ourselves and to assign roles to others.
 Comic books, movies, and fairy tales of a dashing prince have us imagining the hero (rescuer).
 As our imagination is filled with this story figure, we usually assign our self various points of view.
 Sometimes we comfort our self importance and imagine being that heroic figure and defeating villains and evil forces.
 At other times we put them on a pedestal and enjoy the awe and reverence we bestow on them.
 The effect of the latter is that we assume our selves to be less powerful, incapable, and needing help in challenging situations.
 We can call this playing a victim role.

 By the time we are adults we apply the opinion, “good person” or “bad person” to a human being.
 The simplest part of our mind craves a simple answer to complex human situations.
 Our self-hero image tells us we are right about our assessment, and we feel good about our judgment of others.